 - Add a Task - Assign a Salesforce Task to the Contact Owner in Salesforce as the record hits a specific step of an automated program for sales follow-up.
-This is also available when your Microsoft Dynamics Connector is enabled in your Act-On instance.
+This is also available when Microsoft Dynamics is enabled in your Act-On instance.

 - Add to a Campaign - Assign the record to a Salesforce Campaign as the record hits a specific step of an automated program for campaign reporting and update their Salesforce Campaign Member Status.

 - Create in CRM - See detailed information about this step for Salesforce, Zendesk Sell, and SugarCRM.

 - Exit Program – An Exit Program step is automatically added to the end of every conditional branch, and to the end of the entire program.
 When a contact hits this step they have completed the program and the exit event will be added to the contacts Activity History.
 You can also modify scoring rules and create segments based on contacts who exited the program.

 - Go To – An Exit Program step can be changed to a Go To step by hovering over the Exit Program step and clicking on the “Change to Go To step” icon.
 Instead of exiting the program, contacts go to the selected destination step and continue in the program.
 Go To step can be changed back to an Exit Program step and the destination of the Go To step can be edited by hovering over the step and selecting the appropriate option.

 To start or stop your program, see our article here for full instructions: Start or Stop an Automated Program

 In order to view the performance of your program and the messages included in it, navigate to the Automated Program Dashboard.